 1. Drink plenty of water every day to keep your throat moist.

-2. Please have a stable mood, adequate sleep, proper exercise to maintain good vocal cord elasticity.
+2. Please have a stable mood, adequate sleep, and proper exercise to maintain good vocal cord elasticity.

-3. Do not smoke, drink, others such as strong tea, pepper, cold drinks, chocolate or dairy products should be avoided.
+3. Do not smoke, or drink, others such as strong tea, pepper, cold drinks, chocolate, or dairy products should be avoided.

-4. Pay attention to the vocal cord rest, avoid long-term use of vocal cords.
+4. Pay attention to the vocal cord rest, and avoid long-term use of vocal cords.

-If you are a wholesaler, ENT surgeon or otolaryngologist and interested in ENT laser for vocal cord polyp removal surgery, please visit the page for more details.
+If you are a wholesaler, ENT surgeon, or otolaryngologist and are interested in ENT laser for vocal cord polyp removal surgery, please visit the page for more details.